 The Soft Feel features Srixon’s proprietary 338 Speed Dimple pattern.
 This pattern works to reduce drag, increase launch, and help the ball go farther and straighter with a more penetrating flight.

-The ball is also available in the Soft Feel Lady variant and in matte high-visibility colours orange, red and green.
+The ball is also available in the Soft Feel Lady variant and in colours Tour Yellow and Pink.

 As Srixon’s least expensive offering, the Soft Feel is one of the most popular golf balls among budget-minded golfers.
 Overall performance is really great, and although spin around the greens isn’t quite on the level of a Tour ball, the alignment marking and affordability make up for it.